Integrative Mental Health

 7 Dimensions of change

-Mental health care is undergoing a significant paradigm shift driven by the fact that psychiatric drugs aren't solving the growing mental health challenge.
+Mental health care is undergoing a significant paradigm shift driven by the reality that psychiatric drugs can't adequately address the growing mental health challenge.

 An eminent psychiatrist calls psychiatry the "least medical of all medical branches" - not to slam his own profession, but to highlight that psychiatry has strayed from a key medical fundamental.